yogsototh/yblog/Scratch/en/blog/Holy-Haskell-Starter.md

 ### Tests

-While the Haskell static typing is quite efficient to prevent entire classes of bug, Haskell doesn't discard the need to test to minimize the number of bug.
+While the Haskell static typing is quite efficient to prevent entire classes of bugs, Haskell doesn't discard the need to test to minimize the number of bugs.

 #### Unit Testing with HUnit